-The Discover Primary Science and Maths Programme (DPSM) is part of Science Foundation Ireland's (SFI) Discover Programme, which aims to increase interest in science, technology, engineering and mathematics (STEM) among students, teachers and members of the public.
+The Discover Primary Science and Maths Programme (DPSM) is part of Science Foundation Ireland Education and Public Engagement Programme, which aims to increase interest in science, technology, engineering and mathematics (STEM) among students, teachers and members of the public.

-The SFI Discover Programme seeks to promote the awareness and engagement of the Irish public with STEM.
+The SFI Education and Public Engagement Programme seeks to promote the awareness and engagement of the Irish public with STEM.
 The purpose of the Programme is to support and develop the education and outreach STEM sector in Ireland by investing in developing and extending capacity in this area and also exploring and encouraging novel means of public engagement and communications.

 DPSM originated in 2003 with the aim of introducing primary school students to science in a practical, hands-on, enjoyable and interactive way.
 Since 2010 the programme has been run in conjunction with the European Space Education Resource Office (ESERO) Ireland which uses space to inspire and engage young people in science and technology in the world around them.